 Who Should Get a MS in Psychology?

 Students who want to expand their knowledge of psychology beyond the undergraduate level often seek a master’s degree.
-Some students pursue a MS to become a more attractive candidate to schools when they apply to doctoral programs.
+Some students pursue an MS to become more attractive candidates to schools when they apply to doctoral programs.

 Others enter the workforce after receiving their MS in psychology.
 They find careers in the following fields:

 What Can You Do with a MS in Psychology?